和紙で広がる表現の世界 ―特性と選び方―

 Bamboo Washi Paper

-This is an environmentally friendly washi paper developed by Awagami Factory.
+This environmentally conscious washi paper was developed by Awagami Factory.

 YUPO paper α